nattynerdy/text_analyzer/README.md

 * [Logging Levels](#logging)
 * [Other Information](#other)
 ## <a name="project" id="project"></a> Project Structure
+This project follows the <a href="https://docs.djangoproject.com/en/5.0/intro/tutorial01/">default structure</a> for a Django application.

+The root application configuration is in the worksheet folder and the comments and images contain the two Django apps.
+All urls are contained in the root worksheet urls.py (more on that in the API summary section).
+The images app contains all the static content and templates for the application; the comments app contains neither of these.
+Both comments and images map to database tables (more on that in the database schema section).

 ## <a name="tech" id="tech"></a> Tech Overview
 In addition to the required Django modules and standard Python libraries that form the base of the application, the following additional technologies were used:
 * **Google Image AI API**: This is the API used to analyze uploaded images and extract test from them.
 For more information on it, go <a href="https://cloud.google.com/vision/docs/ocr#vision_text_detection-python">here</a>.
 * **Bootstrap**: This is the base UI framework for the application so that everything has consistent colors and styling.
 For more information on it, go <a href="https://getbootstrap.com/docs/5.3/getting-started/introduction/">here</a>.
 * **jQuery**: This is the extremely minimal JavaScript framework used for most of the required JavaScript functionality in the app, such as toggling.
 For more information on it, go <a href="https://jquery.com/">here</a>.
 * **Waypoints**: This is a JavaScript library used to enable infinite scrolling behavior.
 For more information on it, go <a href="http://imakewebthings.com/waypoints/guides/getting-started/">here</a>.

 ## <a name="api" id="api"></a> API Summary
 There are four API endpoints in the application:
 * `/analyze-image` (`POST` only):
 * `/images` (`GET` only):
 * `/image/<id>` (`GET` only):
 * `/image/<id>/comment` (`POST` only):

 ## <a name="database" id="database"></a> Database Schema
 There are two tables in the application:
+* comments: Represent comments under each processed image.
+* images: Represent each processed image

+The columns for these two tables are represented as follows:
+* comments:
+    * id: Primary key
+* images:
+    * id: Primary key

+The images and comments have a one to many relationship, where every image can have any number of comments.

 ## <a name="setup" id="setup"></a> Required Setup
 Each of the following steps only needs to be done once.